Neuonix/.github/profile/README.md

 ### **🏢 Company Overview**

-**NeonIndustryAI** is a San Francisco-based AI innovation powerhouse, established in **2018** with a mission to revolutionize how businesses leverage artificial intelligence.
+**NEUONIX** is a San Francisco-based AI innovation powerhouse, established in **2018** with a mission to revolutionize how businesses leverage artificial intelligence.
 We combine deep technical expertise with industry knowledge to deliver transformative solutions.

 ### **👥 Our Team**